Fri, 08/31/2007 - 01:46 pm

 - Place cursors on a pair of known x or y values, type those values into the relevant boxes in the Set Scale area of the Tracer panel, then click on 'Set X' or 'Set Y' to set the image scaling.
 Make sure the cursor positions are accurately reported in the panel before moving on.

 - Color tab: Select trace and background colors in the color selector area of the Tracer panel.
-To sample colors from the image, click the 'mouse' button and move the mouse cursor over the image.
-When the popup menu shows the color you want to select, click with the mouse to set the color.
+To sample colors from the image, look for the eye dropper icon in the color-picker dialog.

 - The 'fuzziness' slider affects how picky the tracer is about colors.
 You may have to adjust this setting for tracing to work.